Cross-City Line: 21st century developments

 At Selly Oak, a new bridge was constructed in 2011 to carry the railway over a new section of the A38.

 The single track between Barnt Green and Redditch restricted the number of trains that could run to Redditch to two per hour.
 In November 2013 a scheme was approved to construct a new passing loop at to allow the service to be increased to three trains per hour.
 The line between Barnt Green and Redditch was closed for eight weeks for the works to be carried out, and was reopened on 1 September 2014.
 The improved service began in December 2014.

 Electrification was also extended from Barnt Green to Bromsgrove station, which was rebuilt in 2016 and was added as a second southern terminus once electrification was completed in August 2018.
 These changes allowed three trains per hour to run to both Redditch and Bromsgrove.

 Three of the ten new trains that London Midland introduced in 2014 displaced Class 323s on other routes in the West Midlands to enable an increase in capacity between Longbridge and Redditch, and the extension of all remaining Longbridge trains to Bromsgrove after electrification.
 Class 350s are not currently authorised to be used on the Cross City Line.

 Post-pandemic the Cross-City Line weekday service has been reduced from 6 to 4 trains per hour in each direction usually operated by two sets of s, forming 6 cars.
 6 trains per hour are expected to be reintroduced as part of Midlands Rail Hub.
 The were finally withdrawn from the line after 30 years of service, on 27 September 2024.

 As part of the new West Midlands Trains franchise, they were replaced by Aventras.

+Passenger service on the Camp Hill line, which diverges from the Cross-City Line at Kings Norton, were reintroduced on 7 April 2026 after a gap of over 80 years.